 Clinics and medical corporations

 Clinics and medical corporations can be named as defendants in litigation.
-For a clinic to be eligible for assistance in medico-legal difficulties, all of its physician owners must be CMPA members.
+For a clinic to be eligible for assistance in medico-legal difficulties, all of its physician owners must be active CMPA members.
 Active licensure is a requirement of CMPA membership.
 If you are a physician owner (or part-owner) of a clinic or facility and you retire from medical practice, you must dispose of all ownership shares or proprietary interest, as well as that of any family member, within three years from the date of your retirement in order for the clinic or facility to remain eligible for assistance.
 However, while you retain ownership, you must remain a member of the CMPA in the type of work code with the lowest fee suitable for that purpose, even if you no longer practise.
 Refer to the most current principles regarding CMPA assistance to clinics and facilities.

 Good Samaritan